Refinable modeling for unbinned SMEFT analyses

-The conceptual cornerstone of the modeling of collider phenomena, depicted in Fig.~\ref{fig:conditional-sequence}, is the hierarchical separation of phenomena according to their energy scale, starting with the landscape of hypothetical UV phenomena and their SMEFT parametrization at the scale of $\Lambda_{\textrm{SMEFT}}$.
-We aim at parameter inference through frequentist confidence intervals~\cite{Cranmer:2014lly} in the space of the SMEFT Wilson coefficients, our POIs, denoted by \bt.
+The conceptual cornerstone of the modeling of collider phenomena underpinning SBI relies on a hierarchical separation of processes by energy scale, starting from hypothetical UV phenomena and their SMEFT parametrization at $\Lambda_{\textrm{SMEFT}}$.
+The SMEFT Wilson coefficients, our POIs, are denoted by \bt, and we aim at parameter inference through frequentist confidence intervals~\cite{Cranmer:2014lly}.
 Those parameters are, therefore, not stochastic.
 However, we note that there is no conceptual limitation to Bayesian SMEFT analysis.